 From an early age on, Laine spent her time outdoors, playing sports, and making a mess with art projects.
 Local artist in the Twin Cities, Minnesota, she attained her Bachelor's degree from Bethel University in Studio Art with a minor in Art History.
 It wasn't until studying in New York City that she discovered her passion for pencils.

 Using pointillism (dots) techniques with graphite, and painting techniques with pastels, her love for anatomy and botany come to life.
+She is excited to continue expanding her anatomy collection, with originals and commissions, and recently expanding to animal anatomy.

 When she's not creating, you'll find her doing anything and everything outdoors – seeking adventures, camping, hiking, canoeing, and running.